oripa/oripa/README.md

 We have configured the `compileJava` task to format source code automatically.

 Maven is used for older versions.
-`pom.xml` for Maven still exists in the project source but it is not maintained and will be deleted someday.
+`pom.xml` for Maven has been deleted since ver.
+1.78.

 ### Algorithms